-From studying history in Vienna, to drinking tea in Boston, teaching golf in North Carolina, eating grits in Georgia, skiing with kids that rip in Colorado, exploring New York City, ice-fishing in Minnesota, cheering on the Nebraska Cornhuskers and nearly calling California home – I’ve been around.
+From studying history in Vienna, to drinking tea in Boston, teaching golf in North Carolina, eating grits in Georgia, skiing with Colorado kids that rip, exploring New York City, ice-fishing in Minnesota, cheering on the Nebraska Cornhuskers and nearly calling California home – I’ve been around.
 My nephew Johnny thinks I’m 93.

-My earliest memories are of life outdoors –out the back door and at our grandparents in Wisconsin and Michigan.
-We chased frogs and swam after fish.
-We pulled weeds in the garden and picked berries.
+My earliest memories are of life outdoors –out the back door and with grandparents in Wisconsin and Michigan.
+We chased what made us curious; frogs, ducks, our shadows and fireflies.
+We swam after fish, pulled weeds in the garden and picked berries.
 Our family bought roadside sweet corn and Mom organized husking competitions.
-I climbed the fruit trees and wondered about becoming a farmer.
+I climbed the fruit trees and wondered about life as a farmer.
 We explored the woods after rainstorms and visited the garbage dump to watch bears.

 Where did the name “Sugar” originate?

-With my last name being Magner, “Mags” was my nickname.
-This changed after I attempted to sing the Grateful Dead tune “Sugar Magnolia” as a Boston College student.
+My last name’s Magner and “Mags” was my nickname.
+As a Boston College student, I attempted to sing the Grateful Dead tune “Sugar Magnolia.”
 I became SugarMags.
 Then, just Sugar.